ibm-cloud-docs/account/account_settings.md

 * HIPAA support for accounts that plan to include Protected Health Information in the account

 For more information about these settings, go to [Updating account settings for compliance](/docs/account?group=updating-account-settings-for-compliance).

-## Enabling AI access to account information
-{: #ai-access-account}

-Your account is enabled by default to allow {{site.data.keyword.cloud_notm}} AI capabilities like the AI assistant access to your account information.
-This access enables you to get customized responses in the AI assistant when you ask questions about your specific account.

-You can change this setting on the Account settings page in the console.
-If you turn off access to your account information, you can still use the AI assistant to ask questions and get helpful answers from the {{site.data.keyword.cloud_notm}} docs.
-However, the generated responses aren’t customized for account.

-{{site.data.keyword.cloud_notm}} is using your account information only to generate customized responses in the AI assistant. {{site.data.keyword.cloud_notm}} is not tracking or using your account data to train AI models.
-{: note}